hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter4/Questions.md

 22. ### Dimond problem with multiple inheritance?
     There's another variation, the so called "Diamond Problem", which refers to the scenario where a child class "D" inherits from two parent classes ("B" and "C"), and each of those in turn inherits from a common "A" parent.
 If "A" provides a method drive(), and both "B" and "C" override (polymorph) that method, when D references drive(), which version should it use (B:drive() or C:drive())?
 23. ### Does JS have multiple inheritance?
-24. JS object mechanism does perform copy behavior when you inherit? or instantiate?
-25. Is there class in JS?
-26. JS has object, and objects don't get copied, but they get what? how?
-27. How JS developers fake the missing copy behavior of classes in javascript?
-28. Type of mixins?
-29. Explicit mixin? example?
-30. In explicit mixin, how function and object will be copied?
-31. Polymorphism in explicit mixin?
-32. Parasitic inheritance?
-33. Implicit mixin?
+    These complications go even much deeper than this quick glance.
+We address them here only so we can contrast to how JavaScript's mechanisms work.
+JavaScript is simpler: it does not provide a native mechanism for "multiple inheritance".
+Many see this as a good thing, because the complexity savings more than make up for the "reduced" functionality.
+But this doesn't stop developers from trying to fake it in various ways, as we'll see next.
+24. ### JS object mechanism does perform copy behavior when you inherit? or instantiate?
+    JavaScript's object mechanism does not automatically perform copy behavior when you "inherit" or "instantiate".
+Plainly, there are no "classes" in JavaScript to instantiate, only objects.
+And objects don't get copied to other objects, they get linked together
+25. ### Is there class in JS?
+    No
+26. ### JS has object, and objects don't get copied, but they get what? how?
+    Objects don't get copied to other objects, they get linked together
+27. ### How JS developers fake the missing copy behavior of classes in javascript?
+    Since observed class behaviors in other languages imply copies, let's examine how JS developers fake the missing copy behavior of classes in JavaScript: mixins.
+We'll look at two types of "mixin": explicit and implicit.
+28. ### Type of mixins?
+    explicit and implicit
+29. ### Explicit mixin? example?

+    Let's again revisit our Vehicle and Car example from before.
+Since JavaScript will not automatically copy behavior from Vehicle to Car, we can instead create a utility that manually copies.
+Such a utility is often called extend(..) by many libraries/frameworks, but we will call it mixin(..) here for illustrative purposes.

+    ```javascript
+    // vastly simplified `mixin(..)` example:
+    function mixin(sourceObj, targetObj) {
+      for (var key in sourceObj) {
+        // only copy if not already present
+        if (!(key in targetObj)) {
+          targetObj[key] = sourceObj[key];
+        }
+      }

+      return targetObj;
+    }
+    var Vehicle = {
+      engines: 1,
+      ignition: function () {
+        console.log("Turning on my engine.");
+      },
+      drive: function () {
+        this.ignition();
+        console.log("Steering and moving forward!");
+      },
+    };

+    var Car = mixin(Vehicle, {
+      wheels: 4,

+      drive: function () {
+        Vehicle.drive.call(this);
+        console.log("Rolling on all " + this.wheels + " wheels!");
+      },
+    });
+    ```

+30. ### In explicit mixin, how function and object will be copied?
+    Technically, functions are not actually duplicated, but rather references to the functions are copied.
+31. ### Polymorphism in explicit mixin?
+    Because of JavaScript's peculiarities, explicit pseudo-polymorphism (because of shadowing!) creates brittle manual/explicit linkage **in every single function where you need such a (pseudo-)polymorphic reference**.
+This can significantly increase the maintenance cost.
+Moreover, while explicit pseudo-polymorphism can emulate the behavior of "multiple inheritance", it only increases the complexity and brittleness.
+The result of such approaches is usually more complex, harder-to-read, *and* harder-to-maintain code. **Explicit pseudo-polymorphism should be avoided wherever possible**, because the cost outweighs the benefit in most respects.
+32. ### Parasitic inheritance?

+    ```javascript
+    // "Traditional JS Class" `Vehicle`
+    function Vehicle() {
+      this.engines = 1;
+    }
+    Vehicle.prototype.ignition = function () {
+      console.log("Turning on my engine.");
+    };
+    Vehicle.prototype.drive = function () {
+      this.ignition();
+      console.log("Steering and moving forward!");
+    };
+    // "Parasitic Class" `Car`
+    function Car() {
+      // first, `car` is a `Vehicle`
+      var car = new Vehicle();

+      // now, let's modify our `car` to specialize it
+      car.wheels = 4;

+      // save a privileged reference to `Vehicle::drive()`
+      var vehDrive = car.drive;

+      // override `Vehicle::drive()`
+      car.drive = function () {
+        vehDrive.call(this);
+        console.log("Rolling on all " + this.wheels + " wheels!");
+      };

+      return car;
+    }

+    var myCar = new Car();

+    myCar.drive();
+    // Turning on my engine.
+    // Steering and moving forward!
+    // Rolling on all 4 wheels!
+    ```

+    As you can see, we initially make a copy of the definition from the `Vehicle` "parent class" (object), then mixin our "child class" (object) definition (preserving privileged parent-class references as needed), and pass off this composed object `car` as our child instance.

+    **Note:** when we call `new Car()`, a new object is created and referenced by `Car`s `this` reference (see Chapter 2).
+But since we don't use that object, and instead return our own `car` object, the initially created object is just discarded.
+So, `Car()` could be called without the `new` keyword, and the functionality above would be identical, but without the wasted object creation/garbage-collection.

+33. ### Implicit mixin?

+    Implicit mixins are closely related to explicit pseudo-polymorphism as explained previously.
+As such, they come with the same caveats and warnings.

+    ```javascript
+    var Something = {
+      cool: function () {
+        this.greeting = "Hello World";
+        this.count = this.count ? this.count + 1 : 1;
+      },
+    };

+    Something.cool();
+    Something.greeting; // "Hello World"
+    Something.count; // 1

+    var Another = {
+      cool: function () {
+        // implicit mixin of `Something` to `Another`
+        Something.cool.call(this);
+      },
+    };

+    Another.cool();
+    Another.greeting; // "Hello World"
+    Another.count; // 1 (not shared state with `Something`)
+    ```

+    With `Something.cool.call( this )`, which can happen either in a "constructor" call (most common) or in a method call (shown here), we essentially "borrow" the function `Something.cool()` and call it in the context of `Another` (via its `this` binding; see Chapter 2) instead of `Something`.
+The end result is that the assignments that `Something.cool()` makes are applied against the `Another` object rather than the `Something` object.
+So, it is said that we "mixed in" `Something`s behavior with (or into) `Another`.
+While this sort of technique seems to take useful advantage of `this` rebinding functionality, it is the brittle `Something.cool.call( this )` call, which cannot be made into a relative (and thus more flexible) reference, that you should **heed with caution**.
+Generally, **avoid such constructs where possible** to keep cleaner and more maintainable code.